 Build your AV system from gear → wires → settings.

 Pick your TV, your AVR or soundbar, every source device, and your speakers.
 Output: connection diagram, setting checklist, compatibility flags, and a one-click Amazon cart.
-From a 28-year residential installer.
+Built by Rick Baron — 28 years of residential AV installs, father-and-son shop.
+I install this for clients every week.

 Step 1 of 7 · Pick your TV